hstptcn5/arc-privy-simple/README.md

 export const REGISTRY_ADDRESS = '0xYourRegistryAddress';
 ```

-Or it will automatically load from `localStorage.getItem('registryAddress')` when deployed.
+The application will also automatically load the address from `localStorage.getItem('registryAddress')` if available.

 ### AMM Contract Address